Electrical transformers are one of the most important electrical devices in the power system.

 These transformers, which are hermetically sealed, are maintenance-free and are specially designed for use in harsh outdoor environments, such as moist or dust-laden atmospheric conditions.

 They are widely used in the chemical manufacturing industry and oil and gas terminals, where regular maintenance is difficult.
-Of course we have this transformer in my work, its an Oil & Gas company!
+Of course, we have this transformer in my work, it’s an Oil and gas company!

 Specifications of the hermetically sealed transformers

-- It belongs to material temperature class of “A, F”
+• It belongs to the material temperature class of “A, F”

-- The types of oils are used in hermetically sealed transformers are “ester oil or Mineral, silicone, and vegetable oil”
+• The types of oils used in hermetically sealed transformers are “ester oil or Mineral, silicone, and vegetable oil”

-- A valve to control over pressure, thermometer and the level of oil inverter, an anti-vibration gadget, and protection boxes are included in hermetically sealed transformers
+• A valve to control pressure, a thermometer and the level of the oil inverter, an anti-vibration gadget, and protection boxes are included in hermetically sealed transformers

-Why don’t we use conservator in sealed type transformer?
+Why don’t we use a conservator in a sealed-type transformer?

 A conservator can provide extra space to store the oil when it is heated to a higher temperature.